Every child deserves a future

 Every day and in times of crisis

-• Save the Children introduces child sponsorship in response to the plight of children caught in the crossfire of World War II.
-Americans flock to support British war orphans.
+• In response to the plight of children caught in the crossfire of World War II, Americans flock to support British war orphans through child sponsorship.

 • We provide more than 250,000 Appalachian children with clothing and shoes, plus 800,000 schoolbooks.

 • Our work expands to include education and farming programs in France, Holland, Italy, West Germany, Austria, Finland, Greece, Lebanon and South Korea.